Thai Industry Commits to Support Bail Out

 Legal action against Hall has raised international criticism.
 In addition to Finnwatch, numerous NGOs and global union federations have condemned the harassment.
 5 UN Special Rapporteurs have sought clarifications amidst concern Hall is being targeted for his work to promote migrant rights.

 – Hall told us he will voluntary take part in all judicial processes.
-He has done nothing wrong and hopes his case will shed only further light on systematic migrant rights abuses in Thailand, said Vartiala.
+He has done nothing wrong and hopes his case will shed only further light on systematic migrant rights abuses in Thailand, says Vartiala.

 Together Natural Fruit has raised 4 charges against Hall.
 The initial 2 criminal charges relate to defamation by publication/propogation under the Thai Criminal Code and breach of the Computer Crimes Act, for which initial hearings have begun but the case awaits summons delivery confirmation by the Bangkok South Criminal Court.
 A third charge relates to civil defamation.
 The latest and fourth charge against Hall, Natural Fruit Company Ltd. filed additional criminal charges against Hall at Bangna Police Station for criminal defamation.